jmihaljevic04/spring-boot-demo/README.md

 _main_ branch), keep track of deployed releases and working on next release simultaneously, troubleshoot issues on specific environment (check-out branch/release and run it locally).

-Each release is versioned and tagged with Git tag.

-Versioning is done with simple SemVer strategy: **MAJOR**.**MINOR**.**PATCH** (e.g. 2.1.0).
-Major version represents major changes like upgrading to new framework version or overhaul of architecture, and is increased only by code owners.
-Minor is incremented on each release.
-Patch is incremented on each hotfix.
-_SNAPSHOT_ suffix is being used only during development of new release and is removed when deploying release.

-Versioning is done automatically with CI/CD tool and `maven-version-plugin`.
 When releasing new version, _SNAPSHOT_ suffix is removed and _develop_ branch is merged into _release_ branch.
 When deploying said release to production, nothing is changed and no artifacts are being built.
 It reuses built artifact for UAT.
-When new version is released (merged into _release_ branch), project version is being incremented and _SNAPSHOT_ suffix is being added.
+When new version is released (merged into _release_ branch), project version is incremented and _SNAPSHOT_ suffix is added.

 ### How to create branches and merge them?